 6.1 The University recognises that students with a disability may access the learning experience differently from their non-disabled counterparts.
-The admission of
+The admission of students with disabilities is subject to the admission requirements of the University.

-- students with disabilities is subject to the admission requirements of the University. - 6.2 The University subscribes to a social model of dealing with disability and recognises it as a function of an impairment, the interaction with the environment and societal attitudes.
+- 6.2 The University subscribes to a social model of dealing with disability and recognises it as a function of an impairment, the interaction with the environment and societal attitudes.
 Deficiencies in environmental design and a lack of awareness constitute societal barriers for the full integration of people with disabilities. - 6.3 The University endeavours to continually improve all aspects of accessibility for its students physically, technologically and socially.
-Universal access facilitates the whole learning cycle including aspects such as an understanding of the learning content, as well as campus experiences that lead to the full development of the student, integration, and participation within the broader student community. - 6.4 The support and integration of students with disabilities is facilitated by the Office: People with Disabilities. - 6.5 The Office: People with Disabilities concerns itself with the position of students with disabilities and serves as the central point of contact for any student or prospective student with a disability. - 6.6 Students with disabilities are welcome to report concerns and request assistance and support to enable them to be included in all aspects of university life on equal terms with other students. - 6.7 At the beginning of every year, the Office: People with Disabilities conducts a survey of all the registered students with disabilities (in accordance with the HEMIS classification system) and assists them as far as reasonably possible and within available resources.
+Universal access facilitates the whole learning cycle including aspects such as an understanding of the learning content, as well as campus experiences that lead to the full development of the student, integration, and participation within the broader student community. - 6.4 The support and integration of students with disabilities is facilitated by the PsyCaD: Disability Unit. - 6.5 PsyCaD: Disability Unit concerns itself with the position of students with disabilities and serves as the central point of contact for any student or prospective student with a disability. - 6.6 Students with disabilities are welcome to report concerns and request assistance and support to enable them to be included in all aspects of university life on equal terms with other students. - 6.7 At the beginning of every year, the PsyCaD: Disability Unit conducts a survey of all the registered students with disabilities (in accordance with the HEMIS classification system) and assists them as far as reasonably possible and within available resources.
 The student database is continuously updated to ensure that a proper information management system in in place. - 6.8 The special support needs and reasonable accommodation requests of students with disabilities are considered on the recommendation of, professionals including registered medical and other health professionals registered with a professional body.
-Consultation occurs between the requesting student and the Office: People with Disabilities who forwards requests to an ad hoc Committee, comprising of relevant professionals and faculty based experts for consideration and decision-making.
-The Committee's recommendations are then communicated to the respective executive dean and/or division for implementation.
+Consultation occurs between the requesting student and the PsyCaD: Disability Unit who forwards requests to an ad hoc Committee, comprising of relevant professionals and faculty based experts for consideration and decision-making.
+The Committee's recommendations are then communicated to the respective Executive Dean, Lecturers, and Faculty Administration for implementation.
 The measures put in place must serve the purpose for which they were intended and the University undertakes to apply resourceful and customised solutions to meet individual needs.
 All types of disabilities will be catered for as far as reasonably possible.

-- 6.9 The confidential nature of information regarding the disability status of a student is honoured and the information released to appropriate UJ stakeholders only with the written consent of the student (or, where applicable, the student's parent or guardian) if considered necessary in order to promote a student's academic and academic-related interests. - 6.10 The Office: People with Disabilities Standard Operating Procedures must be read together with this Policy.
+- 6.9 The confidential nature of information regarding the disability status of a student is honoured and the information released to appropriate UJ stakeholders only with the written consent of the student (or, where applicable, the student's parent or guardian) if considered necessary in order to promote a student's academic and academic-related interests. - 6.10 The PsyCaD: Disability Unit Standard Operating Procedures must be read together with this Policy.